The Pros and Cons Of Equity Release Products In 2024

 Tax-Free Cash Payments

 Equity release schemes can help you raise finance for any purpose.
-You can spend the cash as you like, be it kitchen remodelling, paying for your kid’s first deposit on a new flat, buying a new car, or taking a luxury holiday for your Golden Anniversary.
+You can spend the cash as you like: kitchen remodelling, paying for your kid’s first deposit on a new flat, buying a new car, or taking a luxury holiday for your Golden Anniversary.

 The equity you have tied up in your property can be used to add income to your retirement fund or supplement your salary by releasing money from your home at any time.

-Drawdown options allow you to take an amount under a lender’s minimum amount (usually £10,000, subject to minimum loan requirements).
-Take what you need when you need it, and leave the surplus amount on reserve to withdraw at a later date.
+Drawdown options allow you to take an amount under a lender’s minimum (usually £10,000, subject to minimum loan requirements).
+You can take what you need when you need it and leave the surplus amount on reserve to withdraw at a later date.

-This can allow you to receive an initial loan out of £10,000, releasing incremental loans under your maximum loan amount, only paying interest on money released, thus avoiding the interest on reserve funds.
+This can allow you to receive an initial loan of £10,000, release incremental loans under your maximum loan amount, and pay only interest on the money released, thus avoiding the interest on reserve funds.

 All withdrawals are paid as loans, avoiding the need to pay additional taxes.